achempion/software_process_framework/README.md

 It aims to achieve the goal of an efficiency of communication and collaboration between team members.

+## Related tools

+- [srelease](https://github.com/achempion/srelease) — bash script created to automate release management process

 ## Topics

-0. related tools
 1. git-flow
 2. release history
 3. commit format
 4. task management
 5. how to ship code to QA team
 6. automated deployment

-## Related tools

-- [srelease](https://github.com/achempion/srelease) — bash script created to automate release management process

 ## Git-flow